Rice Prices – Historical Graph

 As the population increases, so does demand accelerate.
 Asia as the top rice producer also holds the most populous continent.
 The growing population stretches rice capacity limiting production and import which influences the rice cost in the market.

-The increasing value of the seed, fertilizer, and labor shape rice yield making it one of the causal factors for rice price.
+The increasing value of the rice seed, fertilizer, and labor shape rice yield making it one of the causal factors for its price.

 Which variables impact the price of rice?